Arctic wilderness aurora viewing spot

 What you actually need

-Real cost of 3 DIY aurora nights
+Rough cost of 3 DIY aurora nights

 What DIY gets wrong — the four common failures